meirm/bssh/README.md

 ## Conclusion

 bssh is a powerful toolkit for managing multiple servers with ease.
-Whether you’re deploying code, transferring files, or gathering logs, these tools help automate repetitive tasks with the simplicity and elegance of Unix command-line philosophy.
+Whether you're deploying code, transferring files, or gathering logs, these tools help automate repetitive tasks with the simplicity and elegance of Unix command-line philosophy.

 Feel free to explore the code and contribute to the project on GitHub.